-But for the sake of argument, let’s say that a disproportionately number of raw cards exists out there.
+But for the sake of argument, let’s say that a disproportionately number of raw cards exists out there just to really cover the bases.
 Some old time collectors surely have a few near complete sets, after all.
 And large collections are occasionally found, such as this find of (171) 1914 and 1915 cards in 2016.
 Let’s double (slightly more than double, actually) the number of graded issues and say that there are about 15,000 total Cracker Jack cards out there.

 That conveniently works out from a math standpoint for us as our original starting number was 15 million.
 Taking the 15,000 left, that leaves us with exactly one-tenth of one percent that have survived.

 In other words, .001.
 Using this math, that’s roughly how many of these cards from the original production exist today.